DecodEPFL/eiv-grid-id/README.md

 DISCLAIMER: Due to newly introduced seed resets for reproductibility and potential differences in load profiles, the results may not be exactly the same as in the paper.

-## Simulation for other manuscript
+## Simulation for TSG manuscript
+Simulations for the manuscript *Bayesian error-in-variable models for the identification of distribution grids* (to be submitted in Transactions on Smart Grids) have been generated using the following commands.
 ``` shell script
 python simulate_network.py -vqte --network ieee123center
 python identify_network.py -vqe --max-iterations 20 --network ieee123center --phases 012